St Albans International Organ Festival: Background

 The festival was conceived by the organist and choirmaster of St Albans Cathedral, Peter Hurford, to celebrate the building of a new organ at the cathedral by Harrison & Harrison.
 The main competitions are still conducted on this instrument, its eclectic style and modern electropneumatic action now complemented by another self-contained tracker action instrument which the International Organ Festival Society, the charity which runs the Festival, has had built for its own use and sited at St Saviour's Church, St Albans.
 This was built by Peter Collins in the style of, and in homage to, the early 18th century German organ builder Andreas Silbermann.
 There is a new (2005) organ in St Peter's Church, St Albans by Mander Organs, which played a role in the festival and competitions from 2007.

-Recent competitions have also visited London, with competition rounds regularly held at Christ Church Spitalfields and, in 2017, a concerto final at St John's Smith Square.
+Recent competitions have also visited London.
+Competition rounds are regularly held at Christ Church Spitalfields and the Royal Academy of Music.
+In 2017 a concerto final was held at St John's Smith Square.

-There are two main competitions, the interpretation competition and the improvisation competition (formerly known as the Tournemire Prize).
+There are two main competitions, the interpretation competition and the improvisation competition (also known as the Tournemire Prize).
 Judges have included Piet Kee, Marie-Claire Alain, Anton Heiller, Ralph Downes, Harry Croft-Jackson, Thomas Trotter, Ton Koopman, Naji Hakim, Daniel Roth and David Sanger.
 The competition is considered prestigious, as may be judged by the list of past winners (starting with Susan Landale in 1963 and Gillian Weir in 1964), and judges have occasionally decided not to award first prize.

 The Artistic Director and Executive Director since 2007 is David Titterington, professor of organ at the Royal Academy of Music.

-The 2023 festival and competitions, marking the festival's 60th anniversary, took place from 3 to 15 July.
+The 2027 festival and competitions will take place from 7 to 17 July.